exercism/v3/docs/concept-exercises.md

 For more information, watch [this video][video-tests-file] and check [this example tests file][tests-file].

-### Example implementation file
+### Exemplar implementation file

 **Purpose:** Provide an idiomatic implementation that passes all the tests.

 - This implementation is the target code that we want a student to aim for.
 - Mentors will be shown this code as the "target" when writing feedback
 - The implementation should only use language features introduced by the exercise or its prerequisites (and their prerequisites, and so on).
-- The example file is _not_ shown to the student when doing in-browser coding and is _not_ downloaded to the student's file system when using the CLI.
+- The exemplar file is _not_ shown to the student when doing in-browser coding and is _not_ downloaded to the student's file system when using the CLI.

 For more information, watch [this video][video-example-file] and check [this example file][example-file].